sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 ## Introduction
-This project is mostly inspired by this helpful [link](https://www.youtube.com/watch?v=bgAUHS1Adzo).

 <p align="center">
  <img src="https://github.com/sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/blob/main/images/project_overview.png" width="800"/>
 </p>

+Note: This project is mostly inspired by this helpful [link](https://www.youtube.com/watch?v=bgAUHS1Adzo).

 ## YOLOV7
 To detect the location of the car license plate in the images, Yolov7 pre-trained model were used.
 Here is the short description of this high-performing model: